smari/wasa2il/README.md

 should support the creation of that.]

-# Installation
+# Alternative installation instructions

-If you don't know what a virtualenv or a docker is, you can safely ignore those parts of the instructions.
-They are included for those who wish to develop and support the project using those technologies.
+If you don't know what a virtualenv or a docker is, you can safely ignore the following and just use the [setup instruction above](#setup).
+Alternatives are included for those who wish to develop and support the project using those technologies.

-## Locally
+## Virtualenv

-    python initial_setup.py

-## Locally (with a virtualenv)

     virtualenv venv
     venv/bin/python initial_setup.py --venv

+The initial setup script guides you through the rest of the process.

 ## Docker